oddstream/csol/README.md

 ### Card

-gomps4 creates a library of the required number of cards (which depends on the number of packs used, and if any cards were filtered out), thereafter any reference to a card really means 'a pointer into the card library'.
+Csol creates a library of the required number of cards (which depends on the number of packs used, and if any cards were filtered out), thereafter any reference to a card really means 'a pointer into the card library'.

 Cards are drawn either using a spritesheet or by Unicode card glyphs.
 Ideal would be drawing SVG cards direct to the screen (or, rather, creating resolution-dependant spritesheets at runtime), but I can't find a suitable SVG library.